 - ¼ cup vegetable broth/stock, or water

-- 6-8 Corn or Flour tortillas
+- 6-8 Corn or Flour tortillas, for serving

 - Jackfruit: Prepare the jackfruit by first draining and rinsing it.
 Using your clean hands, take a triangle of jackfruit and shred it apart in your hands, including the base.
 Place the shredded pieces, seeds, and base in a bowl and set aside until ready to use.